Community Partners

 Brownsville : Su Clinica

 Are you without health insurance and need advice about choosing a plan?
-Do you need help completing an application for Medical insurance, Medicaid, CHIP, SNAP, or TANF?
+Do you need help completing an application for medical insurance, Medicaid, CHIP, SNAP, or TANF?
 Are you searching for a medical doctor, dentist, or pharmacy?

 Stop by and visit Su Clinica for assistance.